 * Alphabet falls after record EU antitrust fine

-* Yellen participates in a discussion at 1 p.m.
+* Yellen to participate in a discussion at 1 p.m.
 ET

 * GM slips after cutting 2017 sales forecast